Robust ThemeDec 09, 2019 2020-04-08 7:40

 Here's the tea

-When an organization values inclusivity and hires with diversity in mind, they are TWICE as likely to exceed their financial targets, THREE times more productive, SIX times more innovative and better equip to achieve their goals.
+When an organization values inclusivity and hires with diversity in mind, they are TWICE as likely to exceed their financial targets, THREE times more productive, SIX times more innovative and better equipped to achieve their goals.
 Still, women of color hold only 4 percent of top corporate jobs compared to 19 percent of white women.
 This shows businesses are not unleashing their full potential by hiring women of color.

 Inclusion, What's the Big Deal